Have You Been Retaliated Against for Speaking-Up?

 - Loss of a pay raise or bonus

-The North Carolina Retaliatory Employment Discrimination Act (REDA) prohibits covered employers from retaliating against an employee for exercising rights under certain state laws.
-Many REDA cases involve employees who were discharged because they filed Workers’ Compensation claims, claims for violations of OSHA, and claims for violations of wage and hour statutes.
+The North Carolina Retaliatory Employment Discrimination Act (REDA) also prohibits covered employers from retaliating against an employee for exercising rights under certain state laws.
+Many REDA cases involve employees who were discharged because they filed Workers’ Compensation claims, claims for violations of OSHA, and claims for violations of wage and hour law.
 There are a number of other state laws covered under REDA as well.
-Exercising a right may include filing a claim or complaint, initiating any inquiry, investigation, inspection, proceeding or other action, or testifying or providing information to any person with respect to certain types of protected activities.
+Exercising a right may include filing a claim or complaint, initiating any investigation, inspection, inquiry, proceeding or other action, or testifying or providing information to any person with respect protected activities covered by REDA.

-If you suspect that you have been retaliated against for exercising your workplace rights or for reporting illegal behavior, contact Rich Daugherty today.
-He is experienced in representing clients who have been victims of retaliation in the workplace and will fight to protect your rights.
+If you suspect that you have been retaliated against for exercising your workplace rights or for reporting or opposing unlawful behavior, contact Rich Daugherty.
+If you are still employed and in fear of losing your job for an unlawful reason, it is critical that you seek legal counsel immediately.
+There are things you can do now that will be essential to protecting your rights.
+Rich is experienced in representing clients who have been victims of retaliation in the workplace and will fight to protect your rights.

 You can arrange for an initial phone conference with Rich at no charge.
 He represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.